CZERTAINLY/.github/profile/README.md

 We encourage everyone to make contributions to CZERTAINLY platform.
 You can find more information in our contributing guidelines that are part of each repository.

+You can find instruction to setup your local environment here: [CZERTAINLY-Development-Environment](https://github.com/CZERTAINLY/CZERTAINLY-Development-Environment).

 ### 📖 Useful resources

 - Documentation for CZERTAINLY is available at [CZERTAINLY Docs](https://docs.czertainly.com/docs/).